andrewtavis/.dotfiles/README.md

 # .dotfiles

-### Configuration for my personal development environment
+### Configurations for my development environments

 This repo contains configuration files for my macOS and Ubuntu development environments.